metin/ProAngularJS-Repo/README.md

     . $watchCollection(object, handler) : registers a handler that will be notified when any of the properties of the specified object change.

 ## Filters
+Filters transform the data before it is processed by a directive and displayed in a view without modifying the original data in the scope.
+Filters can perform any kind of transformation, but typically they are used to present the same data in different ways, to sort the data and to filter out unwanted data.

+AngularJS provides two types of built-in filters:
+    . filters that operate on single values
+    . filters that operate on collections

+Filters can be chained together so that multiple filters operate in sequence on the same data.

+### Filtering Single Data Values
+    . currency  : format currency values
+    .
+Date      : format date values according to the format specifiers:
+                    . yyyy : four-year digit
+                    . yy   : two-year digit
+                    .
+MMMM : full month name (January) .
+MMM  : short representation of month name (Jan) .
+MM   : numeric month padded with zeros if needed (01, 02, ..
+11, 12)
+                    .
+M    : numeric month without padding (1, 2, ..., 11, 12)
+                    . dd   : day of month padded with zeros . d    : day of month without padding .
+EEEE : day of the week full name (Monday) .
+EEE  : day of the week short name (Mon) .
+HH   : 24-hour with padding
+                    .
+H    : 24-hour without padding
+                    . hh   : 12-hour with padding
+                    . h    : 12-hour without padding
+                    . mm   : minutes with padding
+                    . m    : minutes without padding
+                    . ss   : seconds with padding
+                    . s    : seconds without padding
+                    . a    : marker for AM/PM
+                    .
+Z    : four-char representation of the timezone

+                    Additionally, you can (and should) use (for localization) shortcuts for formatting strings:
+                    . medium      : equivalent to MMM d, y h:mm:ss a . short       : equivalent to M/d/y h:mm a
+                    . fullDate    : equivalent to EEEE, MMMM d, y . longDate    : equivalent to MMMM d, y . mediumDate  : equivalent to MMM d, y . shortDate   : equivalent to M/d/yy
+                    . mediumTime  : equivalent to h:mm:ss a
+                    . shortTime   : equivalent to h:mm a

+    .
+JSON      : generates an object from a JSON string . number    : formats a numeric value
+    . uppercase : generates an all uppercase string
+    . lowercase : generates an all lowercase string

 # Examples